His name was Bruno, and he was a nut.

 Here’s a dog that is a visual deterrent to burglars but doesn’t have a mean bone in his body, an energetic playmate for the kids, an amiable companion if you want to sit and watch a movie, a dog that gets along with other dogs just fine.

 I would say that if you live in an area that is confined in terms of how much your Boxer could get out and run/play/romp/wiggle/tussle/jump/spin/flip/flop/fetch, then you might want to reconsider.
+At least give thought to getting some kind of GPS tracking smart dog collar so if there is an escape, you can track the pooch down.

 These are dogs that love to run, so the best situation is to do so freely and often.